mendix/docs/content/en/docs/howto8/mobile/native-mobile/notifications/local-notif-parent/native-local-notifications.md

 13. Navigate back to your nanoflow.

-14. Drag and drop a **Show message** activity on your nanoflow and connect it like this:
+14. Drag a **Show message** activity on your nanoflow and connect it like this:

     {{< figure src="/attachments/howto8/mobile/native-mobile/notifications/local-notif-parent/native-local-notifications/show-message.png" alt="app settings"   width="400"  >}}